Yordan Alvarez Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in the league.

-- The Rays have the top team ERA across all league pitching staffs (3.69).
+- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.82).

-- Rays pitchers combine to allow 109 home runs (one per game), the third-fewest in the league.
+- The Rays allow the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- In his last time out on Sunday against the Baltimore Orioles, the right-hander threw five innings, allowing three earned runs while surrendering five hits.
+- Littell gets the start for the Rays, his fourth of the season.
+He is 0-2 with a 5.11 ERA and 26 strikeouts through 24 2/3 innings pitched.

+- The righty last appeared in relief on Sunday, when he tossed two scoreless innings against the Baltimore Orioles while giving up one hit.

-- The 22-year-old has put up a 5.17 ERA and 12 strikeouts per nine innings across 15 games this season, while giving up a batting average of .263 to his opponents.
+- The 27-year-old has a 5.11 ERA and 9.5 strikeouts per nine innings in 16 games this season, while allowing a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.